 To have the most useful experience, the utmost consideration should be user experience.

-But how do you emphasize on your product manager skills while writing down your responsibilities?
-As Bezos asks us to be stubborn on vision but flexible on details, we have followed the same steps for our resumes.
+But how do you emphasize on your product management resume skills while writing down your responsibilities?
+As Bezos asks us to be stubborn on vision but flexible on details, we have followed the same steps for our product manager resumes.

-First, your resume is not a Master CV of all your qualifications.
+First, your product manager resume is not a Master CV of all your qualifications.
 So, you should know what exactly to tailor and how exactly to tailor it to your prospective job application.

-Secondly, once you have added information, the next step is to add sections to your resume.
+Secondly, once you have added information, the next step is to add sections to your product manager resume.
 This comes with the responsibility of ensuring that none of your points breach the cause-effect relationship.

 The value of your product manager resume lies in what gets used, not in what gets built.